home-assistant/home-assistant.io/source/_integrations/frontier_silicon.markdown

 <div class='note warning' name="fsapi-session-note">

 Some older devices may require setting up a session to process requests.
 This is automatically detected by the underlying library.
 There is always a single user (session) controlling a device, which means that once Home Assistant connects to a device all other sessions will be invalidated.
-This renders the usage of [UNDOK] almost impossible, as the Home Assistant integration polls the device state every 30 seconds or issues a command by creating a new session.

-You have to disable the integration if you want to use [UNDOK]
+This renders the usage of [UNDOK] almost impossible for these older devices, as the Home Assistant integration polls the device state every 30 seconds or issues a command by creating a new session.
+In that case, you have to disable the integration if you want to use [UNDOK].

 </div>